TedTschopp/tedt.org/_posts/Drafts/2023-09-30-What-is-the-Märchen-Engine.md

 ## [&#x2191;](javascript:history.back()){: .text-decoration-none .float-end}What Is the Märchen Engine?

 The Märchen Engine serves as your guidebook for navigating games rooted in classic fiction and adventure tales.
-Within its pages, you'll discover guidelines for crafting characters, tackling challenges, combating creatures, engaging in epic battles, constructing worlds, dabbling in speculative trading, venturing into unexplored realms, and much more.
+Within its pages, you'll discover guidelines for crafting characters, tackling challenges, combating creatures, dabbling in speculative trading, venturing into unexplored realms, and much more.
 While no rulebook can cover every scenario, the Märchen Engine aims to equip you with enough tools to craft nearly any adventure you can imagine.

 Drawing inspiration from the early days of roleplaying and classic fiction, the Märchen Engine shares many similarities with those vintage gaming systems.
 You'll find that materials from older rule sets and those generated under the Märchen Engine can easily mesh together, requiring only minimal adjustments.